Best Brokerages for Investing in US Stocks - How to Buy US Stocks

 The best part?
 You can buy fractional shares on Interactive Brokers as well!

-For those who want to have an in-depth comparison between Interactive Brokers (tiered account), Moomoo, and Tiger Brokers, here’s something for you.
+For those who want to have an in-depth brokerage comparison between Interactive Brokers (tiered account), Moomoo, and Tiger Brokers, here’s something for you:

-Pro tip: Don’t be fooled by cheaper commissions as brokers also earn money from you via FX spread!
-Read more about it here:
+Pro tip: Don’t be fooled by cheaper commissions, as brokerages also earn money from you via FX spread, as seen here:

 Yes, there are taxes involved when investing in U.S. shares as a Singaporean.Â